muchdogesec/feeds2stix/processors/greensnow/README.md

 #### Identity

-An identity is hardcoded for the feed
+An identity is hardcoded for the feed:

 ```json
 {